3KUdelta/Crocodile-Solar-Pool-Sensor/README.md

 - Data transmission of temp and voltage to Blynk APP for your mobile phone
 - Data transmission of temp and voltage to a MQTT broker (can be switched on/off in Settings.h)

+Version 1.1
+- Corrected error handling if there is no WiFi

+Version 1.2
+- added switch to change between Celsius and Fahrenheit (Settings.h --> is_metric true or false)

 [![Crocodile Solar Pool Sensor](https://github.com/3KUdelta/Crocodile-Solar-Pool-Sensor/blob/master/Pool_Croc.jpg)](https://github.com/3KUdelta/Crocodile-Solar-Pool-Sensor)

 [![Crocodile Solar Pool Sensor](https://github.com/3KUdelta/Crocodile-Solar-Pool-Sensor/blob/master/Pool_Sensor.jpg)](https://github.com/3KUdelta/Crocodile-Solar-Pool-Sensor)